Collaborating with communities to protect wildlife and restore healthy ecosystems in the Dja Biosphere Reserve

 When nature loses, we all do.
-Our urgent action is working to secure the future for people and wildlife.
+Our urgent action is working to secure the future for people and wildlife so that they can thrive together.
 Protecting this UNESCO World Heritage Site, which is under serious threat from overexploitation.

 Empowering Dja communities